julbrn/randomImage/README.md

 ---

 - responsive markup (desktop + mobile);
-- random bird photo can be fetched from Unsplash by clicking the upper button (Unsplash API);
+- photo can be fetched from Unsplash by clicking the upper button (Unsplash API);
+- user can choose a query and prevailing color;
 - grid containers below get information about a received photo from the server;
 - high-resolution photos can be downloaded by clicking a download button